 After 235 years of being lied to, it’s a big ask of Australia’s First Nations People to accept that if, this one last time, they support an institution borne of the coloniser’s constitution it will result in sufficient national goodwill that, for the first time, a majority of Australians will start viewing themselves as a Treaty Partner.
 Only at that treaty table can the ultimate legal issue of co-existing sovereignties be negotiated and settled on just terms.*

-5 February 2023.
+5 February 2023

-What follows below is an attempt to explain the legal mechanics and historical weirdness of the heist of a continent by magic.
+What follows below is an attempt to explain the legal mechanics and historical weirdness of the heist of a continent by magic (in polite circles, known as Blackstone’s formulation).
 The retelling emphasises the laughable and weird of the historical/colonial fact-book.
 At the end of it, the reader who feels a treaty is laughable ought to have some understanding that it is the only way we can square away our existence on these lands and waters.
-Especially in the face of some, at-times laughable but largely tragic history.
+Especially in the face of some, at-times laughable but largely tragic and cruel history.
+This piece is written from the perspective of a fourth-generation Australian Māori (Ngāpuhi/Te Kapotai).
+Many well-meaning folks often look across the ditch and mumble that we simply need to emulate what happened in Aotearoa in 1840 in our own march towards a meaningful treaty.
+I caution against that.
+The two histories cannot be analogously melded and I briefly touch on why.
+Australia needs to find its own path to its own just and equitable settlement for past wrongdoing.
+We can’t Pavlova/Crowded House or Russell Crowe this one in.
+Australia needs to do the mahi (the work).

 “Straya happened” partly to make up for the American Colonies George III lost, partly to jettison the bodies that would foment a revolution against the British Crown as was occurring across most of Europe to the Sovereign’s rellies, and partly to occupy the territory so someone else wouldn’t – a real life game of Risk if ever there was one.
 European Colonialism isn’t something that “just happened”.
 Some thought and planning went into it.

 Not surprising that Australia’s current legal owner King Charles III is a descendant of the same line.
 Clive James was convinced Charles talks to trees and I for one believe him.
 His son William, the future Head of State on both sides of the ditch comes out of the Harry-Meghan Nuclear Option looking like a bloke you don’t want in your house.
-Ironic considering that, as King he’ll be the guy who’ll be granting you the right to occupy your house (more likely your landlord’s) because that’s what a Crown Grant in Fee Simple actually means.
+Ironic considering that, as King he’ll be the guy who’ll be granting you the right to occupy your house (or more likely your landlord’s) because that’s what a Crown Grant in Fee Simple actually means.

 Leaning heavily on many actual historians but mostly Bain Attwood whose work looks at both sides of the ditch properly, it seems Cook formed the basic view that both sets of natives were incapable of militarily overpowering the British, therefore they did not need to be treated with.
 Plant flag, claim land, sail away.
 Whether the natives engaged in trade with him, as the Māori did or whether they completely blew Cook off because, quite frankly, the trinkets he tried to push on the natives of New Holland were useless to them, this Cook bloke still knocked off a lot of land.